viren-bajaj/DDRB-uplift-calc-2025-2026/README.md

 To do:

 ~~1) Add the outer london and fringe options to london weighting~~

 1) account for locum pay without accidentally uplifting it - this is harder than it sounds because how do you account for a user who includes it in their gross vs separately

 ~~2) add options for users who don't know their gross pay, but do know thier hours~~

-2) Add welsh, scottish and northern irish pay + banding as alternative pay structures.
+3) Add welsh, scottish and northern irish pay + banding as alternative pay structures.

 ~~3) Add the option to use scottish income taxes for english pay,~~

-3) Add rest-of-UK tax for scottish pay (income tax is determined by where you live, not where you work).
+~~5) Add rest-of-UK tax for scottish pay (income tax is determined by where you live, not where you work).~~ (kind of done by adding a toggle for scottish taxes)

 4) Make consultant calculators.

+Issues: Scottish taxes seem to be universally hard to calculate - I have checked 3 other websites including gov.uk, a building society, and one other doctor pay calculator, none of us agree on scottish taxes, and gov.uk is the one that agrees the least.

+Other: as far as i can tell NROC allowance is calculated as 8% of basic salary, but what's unclear is how this plays in with LTFT.
+NHS employers has a "ready reckoner" for LTFT weekend and NROC (for 23/24 - although pay nodes have increased in England as of May 2025 , the terms for calculating NROC and weekend allowances have not changed) - it assumes that NROC allowance is pro-rata by the same percentage as weekend allowance.
+I think that might be wrong, but I'm not sure - so I have used the assumptioon in the "ready reckoner" too.

 Further ideas:
 Make a pension projection tool for doctors.
 If done, I can't imagine designing anything that accounts for switching schemes.